 “The main problem is the inability and unwillingness of leaders in key positions to make important decisions and to make them so that they have a regular and systematic effect…it’s a lack of content (that) is the main problem in Australian politics today.”

 There was no answering up or down with him, everyone, no matter who they were, got the full Jim.
-I remember him saying to a journalist at one time, it might have been me — I have people in my home that your editor would never invite into his.
+I remember him saying to me at a later time as a journalist at The Age — I have people in my home that your editor would never invite into his.

 It was either in 1969 or, maybe, in our matriculation year of 1970 that I invited Jim to Mitcham High to talk about Vietnam.
 I had met the federal member for Deakin, Alan Jarman (1923 –1992), when he gave me a lift when hitch-hiking.
 It was enough of an introduction for me to invite Jarman to the school to debate Cairns on the subject.
-He was apprehensive —”he’s a very experienced man, you know” — but he was a good enough sport to agree and the two of them spoke in the newly built school hall, whether to the whole school or just the year 11 or 12 classes, I can’t recall or, indeed, too much else about the occasion, except that it was remarkable that they were both willing to participate.
+He was apprehensive —”he’s a very experienced man, you know” — but he was a good enough sport to agree and the two of them spoke in the newly built school hall to the whole school to the year 11 or 12 classes.
+It was remarkable that they were both willing to participate.
 I can’t imagine there were any votes in it for either of them.
-After, Jim came to our home, and I do recall my step-mother Jean talking of meeting President Sukarno while on a visit with her Dutch missionary father to the Palace.
+After, Jim came to our home and I recall my step-mother Jean talking of meeting President Sukarno while on a visit with her Dutch missionary father to the Palace.
 Indonesia loomed large in people’s thinking at the time in the bloody aftermath of events that saw Sukarno toppled from power and replaced by one of his generals.
 Jim had said in that lounge-room meeting with school kids that the generals had killed “half a million of them”, Indonesian communist party members and their sympathisers —other estimates range higher.

 It must have been on the campaign trail that we met Irene Dowsing.
 She had written Curtin of Australia and was now writing about Jim— inspired by a similar regard for a man that Dowsing saw as incorruptible and the voice of conscience.
 Her books were innocently hagiographic resourced from newspaper clippings and the public record.
 She had certainly met Jim but whether she even formally interviewed him for her book, I’m not sure.
 Vin Crisp described Dowsing’s Curtin book as a “labour of love, intended to keep alive and share warm and fond memories.”
 Her Cairns book was of a kind.
 Nonetheless, I recall her as a wonderful woman of steely values and a soft setting of belief and trust that she was now settling on Jim.